Generally you must be an Australian resident and in Australia on the day you claim Disability Support Pension.

 - a total of 10 years with no break in residence for at least 5 of these years.

-We may need information to find out how long you’ve been an Australia resident.
+We may need information to find out how long you’ve been an Australian resident.
 If we do, we’ll ask you to complete the Residence in Australia and other countries form.

 Lived or worked overseas